hyperledger/fabric/docs/source/certs_management.md

 ## Key Concepts

-**Registration** – A username (enrollment ID) and password pair, stored in the Certificate Authority (CA).
+**Registration** – A username and password pair, stored in the Certificate Authority (CA).
 This registration is created by a CA admin user, has no expiration, and contains any required roles and attributes.

-**Enrollment** – An identity based on the registration username and password.
-The enrollment contains a public/private key pair and an X.509 Certificate issued by the organization Certificate Authority (CA).
-The certificate encodes roles and attributes from the registration.
+**Enrollment** – A public/private key pair and an X.509 certificate issued by the organization's Certificate Authority (CA).
+The certificate encodes roles, attributes, and metadata, which represent an identity in a Fabric network.
+An enrollment is associated with a CA registration by username and password.

 **Identity** - A public certificate and its private key used for encryption.
 The public certificate is the X.509 certificate issued by the CA, while the private key is stored out of band, on a secure storage.